 8 Week Option

-Day 63-85 You will spend the next days working with one of the child care centres in the Hout Bay area that are assisting disadvantaged children.
-During your three or four weeks (dependent on the duration you choose) you will be working at the care centres you will get involved with a number of different projects that aim to inspire and uplift the lives of these children.
-Volunteers will help with lesson planning and learning activities, painting educational murals, and reading/writing.
-You’ll work in direct contact with these children on a daily basis taking care of their basic needs and giving them much needed love and care.
+Day 57-78/85 You will spend the next days working with one of the child care centers in the Hout Bay area that are assisting disadvantaged children.
+During your three or four weeks (dependent on the duration you choose) you will be working at the care centers you will get involved with a number of different projects that aim to inspire and uplift the lives of these children.
+Volunteers will help with lesson planning and learning activities, painting educational murals and reading/writing.
+You’ll work in direct contact with these children on a daily basis taking care of their basic needs and giving them much-needed love and care.

 Day 78 (11-week option) OR Day 85 (12-week option) Sadly all great adventures must come to an end and on your final day you will leave the lodge in Hout Bay and will fly out of Cape Town International Airport or depart by other means.

 Volunteer Projects Contact

 Adventure Tours contact